 We are excited to announce the publication of our twenty-first book, available now from our online shop.
 This year's spring issue takes its inspiration from 'confluence'.
 In today's extract from the book Charlotte Du Cann talks with the poet and ecological storyteller Sophie Strand, about interstitial thinking, unruly connections and how to hold a 'deep life' practice.
 With mycelial artwork by Graeme Walker.

 is a writer, editor and co-director of The Dark Mountain Project.
-Her most recent book, After Ithaca is about recovering our core relationships with the mythos and the more-than-human world, revolving around the Underworld tasks of Psyche.
-She teaches collaborative writing and lives between the beet and barley fields of East Anglia and its wild salty edge.
+Her most recent book, After Ithaca is about recovering our core relationships with the mythos and sentient Earth, revolving around the Underworld tasks of Psyche.
+She teaches ensemble creative practice and lives on the wild salty edge of East Anglia.

 Her words caught my eye: a lament for a robin, its wing like a sundial on the road for Dark Mountain’s ‘requiem’ issue.
 She startled me: speaking about becoming compost for the future at the Borrowed Time summit on death, dying and change.
 And yet her stories are all vibrantly entangled with life: the nectar-seeking of hummingbirds, the anarchy of the vegative god Dionysus, the fortitude of the hermit crab who waits on the strand for others to appear, so they might simultaneously exchange shells they have outgrown: that moment of vulnerability, of exposure, we need to inhabit a different form.
 How life happens in between states, a collective dance we don’t always see yet is everywhere all about and inside us.